New Membership FAQ's

 Together we can contribute to the national debate and effect change to improve outcomes for early years, schools, post-16 and wider settings and ultimately, the children and young people that they support.

 Absolutely.
-Normal services will resume until the end of their subscription which is the 3rd January 2021, however new members can sign up and access our existing Bronze membership in the meantime.
-All memberships will automatically be transferred to the free offer on January 4th 2020.
+Normal services will resume until the end of your subscription, however new members can sign up and access our existing Bronze membership in the meantime.
+All memberships will automatically be transferred to the free offer on January 25th, 2020.

 Members will have access to a range of benefits for free, including: